It’s no secret that communication is key to good management. But good communication isn’t always easy.

 Managers that listen to, understand, and respect each team member can successfully empower their employees and leverage each individual’s strengths to lift the entire team.

-While holding one-on-one meetings is a good start, you also need to ensure they are actually effective.
+While holding one-on-one conversations is a good start, you also need to ensure they are actually effective.
 No one needs another meeting clogging up their schedule if it isn’t adding value.

-Follow these one-on-one meeting tips to stay on track and make the most of you and your employees’ time.
+Follow these one-on-one conversation tips to stay on track and make the most of you and your employees’ time.

-How often you hold one-on-one meetings will depend on the needs and workflow of your team.
+How often you hold one-on-one conversations will depend on the needs and workflow of your team.
 However, we found that 55% of highly engaged organizations hold 1:1s at least once per quarter.

 Keep in mind that one-on-ones should extend beyond performance reviews.
 They are an opportunity to touch base with your employees individually and personally to understand what is working well, what you can do to support their success, and to provide needed context around decisions you or other company leaders make.
 Whatever cadence you choose, be consistent.